OctopusDeploy/blog/blog/2020-10/shaping-config-as-code/index.md

 ![OCL sample](hcl-sample.png "width=500")

 Our primary considerations were:
-- Human readability: The whole point of storing configuration in git is so that humans can read and compare it.
+- Human readability: The whole point of storing configuration in Git is so that humans can read and compare it.
 - Complex documents: Deployment processes are not trivial documents.
 They often have dozens (or more) of steps, and can be nested quite deeply.
 We don't envisage people authoring these from scratch, but we do believe people will edit them, copy-pasting steps, adding environment scopes, etc. We want to support these types of edits as much as possible.

 The other obvious contenders were YAML, JSON, and XML.
 We ruled JSON out; it is designed for representing serialized objects and isn't particularly human-friendly (so many quotes!).
 We ruled XML out; as much fun as it would be to swim against the tide, XML is simply too verbose (so many angle-brackets!).
 YAML certainly ticks the human-readable box, but is painful for editing complex documents, and we felt it is better suited to simpler documents.